CVE-2025-40016

 Overview

-CVE-2025-40016 is a vulnerability in the Linux kernel's media subsystem, specifically in the uvcvideo driver, discovered and disclosed on October 20, 2025.
-The vulnerability affects the handling of entity IDs in USB Video Class (UVC) devices, where units and terminals must have non-zero unique IDs according to the UVC 1.1+ specification (NVD).
+CVE-2025-40016 is a vulnerability in the Linux kernel's uvcvideo driver that was discovered and disclosed on October 20, 2025.
+The issue affects the handling of entity IDs in USB Video Class (UVC) devices, specifically related to the implementation of unit and terminal identification numbers (NVD).

 Technical details